 While Lelouch's reasons for taking out the Geass Order were indeed disproportionate, it's not like he wasn't going to do it eventually.
 Remember the Order's main goal was to research and weaponize Geass so they could control world affairs from the background (as demonstrated by Rolo's activities), which pretty much made them enemies of Lelouch from the get go (V.V.'s kidnapping of Nunnally and supporting Charles and Britannia notwithstanding).
 Besides, as noted, those kids were pretty much walking, breathing weapons anyway, so as cruel as it is to kill children, it wasn't like they were entirely unsanctioned.
 Especially if, again going by Rolo's example, the Order had those kids performing assassinations in their lower digits.

-More of a villainous example, but in Deadman Wonderland, after Shiro breaks Genkaku's beloved electric guitar, the next time he meets her, he captures her and orders his men to cut her up and rape her.
+More of a villain-on-villain example, but in Deadman Wonderland, after Shiro breaks Genkaku's beloved electric guitar, the next time he meets her, he captures her and orders his men to cut her up and rape her.
 (Part of it was also because he seemed angry and jealous that she was Nagi's friend, but mostly because of his guitar.)

-When Frieza's henchmen are trying out for the Ginyu Force, Captain Ginyu kills a Mook called Captain Strong because he is also a captain ("There's only one captain on the Ginyu Forces and that's me!"
+When Frieza's henchmen are trying out for the Ginyu Force, Captain Ginyu kills a Mook called Captain Strong because he is also a captain ("There's only one captain on the Ginyu Forces and that's me!").
 He then kills another of Frieza's henchmen because he touched a Dragon Ball (which Ginyu forbade them to do), and does the same to the rest of the mooks trying out because they lack the style to be on the Ginyu Force.

 Actually, the "only room for one captain" line is dub only.
 In the original?
 The guy's first-run tryout pose isn't quite up to snuff.